Your Practice Online

 Although some of us are more likely to develop AMD than others because of our genetic make-up, there are a few things we can do to reduce our risk of AMD

-• Stop smoking - this has a benefit even if the patient has a long history of heavy smoking.
+• Stop smoking - This is beneficial even if the patient has a long history of heavy smoking.
 Besides, stopping smoking has benefits for other parts of the body as well.

-• Diet - have lots of green leafy vegetables and fish in your diet.
-This is has benefits for your Cardiovascular health as well.
+• Diet - Have lots of green leafy vegetables and fish in your diet.

-• Vitamin and Zinc supplements - AREDS 1 was a landmark study that showed that when patients reach a certain stage of dry AMD, these supplements help by reducing the risk of progression to more advanced stages.
+• Vitamin and Zinc supplements - AREDS 1 was a landmark study that showed that when patients reach a certain stage of dry AMD, these supplements can help to slow down the degeneration and loss of vision.
 Speak to your ophthalmologist about which supplements may be beneficial for you.

-• Amsler Grid - if you have AMD, daily monitoring of your vision with the grid will allow you detect sudden deterioration in vision if Dry AMD progresses to Wet AMD
+• Amsler Grid - If you have AMD, daily monitoring of your vision with the grid will allow you to detect sudden worsening in vision if Dry AMD progresses to Wet AMD.

 What should I do if I have a family history of AMD?